Transcript: Sugar vs. Corn Syrup

 Now that was kind of a trick question.
-Regular, baking corn syrup is pure glucose, zero fructose.
-There’s no “corn syrup” in soft drinks either.
+Regular, baking corn syrup is pure glucose; zero fructose.
+There’s no corn syrup in soft drinks, either.
 It’s all high-fructose corn syrup.
-Now some of you may have heard the rumor that high fructose corn syrup may contain mercury.
-Let’s assume for the purposes of this question, that there’s no mercury: pure sugar, versus pure high fructose corn syrup.
-Is sugar worse?
-Is high-fructose corn syrup worse?
-Or are they still both equally bad?
+Now, some of you may have heard the rumor that high-fructose corn syrup may contain mercury.

-The Corn Refiners Association launched a $25 million dollar PR campaign last year, boasting that high fructose corn syrup is as good for you as sugar.
-True, but again how much is really saying?
+And the winning loser is—both of them.
+Table sugar is 50% glucose and 50% fructose, and high-fructose corn syrup is about 45%/55%.
+It doesn’t matter; it’s all just sugar.
+The Corn Refiners Association launched a $25 million PR campaign last year, boasting that high-fructose corn syrup is as good for you as sugar.
+True, but again, how much is that really saying?

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.